ErikScerri/project-funda-intake/README.md

 # Funda Test Assignment

 ## Introduction
 The assignment was implemented in a simple [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) web application, which is a web component framework that is bundled in with ASP.NET Core.
+No AI was used to develop this project, aside from the usual IntelliSense tools for quick fixing and autocompletion.

 When the application is run, it should open a console window and a browser window.
 The former displays logging data to track the progress of the data polling.
 The latter provides a user interface where the recovered and processed data is displayed as the requested tables.
 Examples are provided below.